Robust quantum dots charge autotuning using neural network uncertainty: Line detection

-\begin{enumerate} \item Model uncertainty (a.k.a. epistemic or systemic uncertainty) arises from a lack of knowledge due to imperfect training.
-In the context of transition line detection, this could be due to non-optimal meta-parameters, or a low number of training diagrams.
-This type of uncertainty can be reduced as the model is exposed to more data, highlighting the importance of a comprehensive training process.
-In practice, the size of the training dataset is restrained by the acquisition cost of experimental stability diagrams. \item Data uncertainty (a.k.a. aleatoric or statistical uncertainty), on the other hand, is associated with the inherently stochastic nature of the tested data.
-For the line classification task, this could result from variability in measurement tools, fabrication imperfections, or cross-talk, among others.
-Those factors are often out of the experimentalist's control. \item Finally, distributional uncertainty arises from the inadequate representation of the test set within the training set.
-In the context of line classification, this can occur when the stability diagram used for testing presents noise or features not present in the training set.
-Not using synthetic data helps us mitigate this type of uncertainty, but diagram-to-diagram variability is a source of distributional uncertainty that can never be entirely avoided. \end{enumerate}
+\begin{enumerate} \item \nopagebreak Model uncertainty (also known as epistemic or systemic uncertainty) arises from a lack of knowledge due to imperfect training. \nopagebreak In the context of transition line detection, this could be due to non-optimal meta-parameters or a low number of training diagrams. \nopagebreak This type of uncertainty can be reduced as the model is exposed to more data, highlighting the importance of a comprehensive training process. \nopagebreak In practice, the size of the training set is restrained by the acquisition cost of the experimental stability diagrams. \item \nopagebreak Data uncertainty (also known as aleatoric or statistical uncertainty), on the other hand, is associated with the inherently stochastic nature of the tested data. \nopagebreak For the line classification task, this could result from variability in measurement tools, fabrication imperfections, or cross-talk, among other factors. \nopagebreak These factors are often out of the experimentalist's control. \item \nopagebreak Finally, distributional uncertainty arises from an inadequate representation of the test set within the training set. \nopagebreak In the context of line classification, this can occur when the stability diagram used for testing presents noise or features that are not present in the training set. \nopagebreak Not using synthetic data helps us mitigate this type of uncertainty, but diagram-to-diagram variability is a source of distributional uncertainty that can never be entirely avoided. \end{enumerate}

 The computation of the confidence score is handled differently between standard (\ac{CNN} or \ac{FF}) and Bayesian \acp{NN}.
-For a standard \ac{NN} with an output $y$, we employ a simple heuristic score (Formula~\ref{eq:conf-heuristic}) to estimate uncertainty based on the distance between the output of the \ac{NN} and the expected class~\cite{Zaragoza_1998, Mandelbaum_2017}.
-In the case of \acp{BCNN}, we compute the normalized standard deviation (Formula~\ref{eq:conf-bayes}) based on $N$ repeated inferences with new sampled parameters.
+For a standard \ac{NN}, we employ a simple heuristic score (Formula~\ref{eq:conf-heuristic}) to estimate uncertainty based on the distance between the output $y$ of the \ac{NN} and the closest class~\cite{Zaragoza_1998, Mandelbaum_2017}.
+This estimation is based on the probabilistic interpretation~\cite{Ramos_2018} of the cross-entropy function~\cite{Mao_2023} used to optimize the model.
+In the case of \acp{BCNN}, we use the variational inference~\cite{Graves_2011, Gawlikowski_2021} approach by computing the normalized standard deviation $\sigma$ based on $N$ repeated inferences with newly sampled parameters (Formula~\ref{eq:conf-bayes}).
 Both formulas are trivial in the case of binary classification with one output neuron, but they can be generalized to multi-class problems~\cite{Zaragoza_1998}.